EthanNote/DeviceMonitor/README.md

 It provides:
 - GUIs for different scenarios: Showing device states, for different scenarios provide suitable layouts
 - Device Abstraction Model: Interfaces to control devices and updates the GUI
+- Communication Abstraction Model: Interfaces to generalize different types of communications such as socket(TCP,UDP), serial(UART)

 ## Typical Applications
 - Sensor network control and data visualization